yplsydnr/javascript-fractal-trees/README.rst

   :alt: Alternative text

 =====
-Here is an example of a bit more of a blatantly fractal-like implementation of the code (removing some of the randomness, I've put into the iterations).
+Here is an example of a bit more of a blatantly fractal-like implementation of the code (removing some of the randomness I had put into the iterations).
 =====

 .. image:: trees/7.png